ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - Carefully cut one EV3 motor cable at the RJ connector end with wire cutters
 - Use wire strippers to remove ~5-7mm of insulation from each of the 6 internal wires
 - Identify wires by color: Red (+9V), Black (GND), Yellow (Phase A), Green (Phase B), White (Encoder A), Blue (Encoder B)
-- Twist same-color wire pairs together if multiple connections to same signal are needed
+- Twist same-color wire pairs together if multiple connections to the same signal are needed
 - Do NOT connect to EV3 yet - work on relay assembly first

 **Step 2: Connect Relay Coil**